Opal-Paula/Opal-Paula.github.io/README.md

-# Opal-Paula.github.io
+# Book A Thought Blog
-Book A Thought blog
+Book A Thought blog is for those who are a bookaholick, a thinker, an otaku or just someone who appreciates a good read.